Tire Agent’s searchable blog archive category featuring posts about tire basics: tire codes, tire jargon and tire anatomy.

 Faster and easier than using cards or cash

 *SNAP: The advertised service is a lease-to-own agreement provided by Snap RTO LLC.
 Lease-to-own financing is not available to residents of Minnesota, New Jersey and Wisconsin.
 NO CREDIT NEEDED: Not all applicants are approved.
 While no credit history is required, Snap obtains information from consumer reporting agencies in connection with applications, and your score with those agencies may be affected.
 PAYMENT PLAN: The standard plan consists of renewable lease terms.
 To exercise an early ownership, consumers must make regular payments on time and schedule additional payments via the customer portal or by contacting Customer Care at 1-877-557-3769.
 KATAPULT: The Promotional Initial Payment (plus any applicable taxes and fees) is due at lease signing.
 Your lease-purchase payment amount will be determined after you select your product(s).
 You will not acquire ownership of the product(s) if the total amount necessary to acquire ownership is not paid.
 The Promotional Initial Payment does not reduce the cost of the lease-purchase agreement.
-The Promotional Initial Payment is only available when shopping at Tire Agent through the Katapult mobile app and at Tire Agent’s website.
+The Promotional Initial Payment is only available when shopping at Tire Agent through the Katapult mobile app and at Tire Agent's’s website.
 Product pricing subject to change and availability.
 Disclosure: 90-day early purchase option (EPO) terms and conditions apply: 90-Day (3 months in CA) You can buy out your lease-to-own agreement within the first 90-days.
 This amount includes the cash price, plus the lease-to-own cost for the first 90-days.
 Taking advantage of the 90-day purchase option will save you the most money!
 PROGRESSIVE: Ownership by rental/lease agreement with Progressive Leasing costs more than the retailer’s cash price.
 Select items only.
 Cancel or purchase early at any time.
 Not available in MN, NJ, VT, WI, WY.
 Progressive Leasing obtains information from credit bureaus.
 Not all applicants are approved.
 Standard agreement offers 12 months to ownership.
 90-day purchase options cost more than the retailer’s cash price (except 3-month option in CA).
 To purchase early or to cancel lease, you must call 877-898-1970.
 Retailer cannot activate early purchase options.